Project F

 The main operation of the jump instructions is to update the program counter (PC).

-The PC points to the next instruction the CPU will execute.
+The PC keeps track of the CPU’s location in the code.
 Usually, the CPU adds 4 to the PC when executing an instruction, as each instruction is 4 bytes long.
-However, with a jump instruction, the CPU updates the PC to point at the jump destination instead.
+However, with a jump instruction, the CPU updates the PC to point at the jump target instead.

 The jump instructions are unconditional.
-For conditional jumps, see my separate post on branching.
+For conditional jumps, see my post on branching.

 Just the Two of Us

-At one level, this post is about two instructions: jal and jalr.
+At one level, this post is about two instructions: jal (jump and link) and jalr (jump and link register).
 But these two instructions are exciting because they enable functions (also known as subroutines or procedure calls).

 Before updating the PC, a jump instruction writes the address of the following instruction into a register.
 By saving this return address, we can return to it and continue execution where we left off.

-jal uses a 20-bit signed immediate for the jump destination, while jalr uses a register plus 12-bit signed offset in a similar way to load/store instructions.
-See arithmetic sign extension for a reminder of how sign extension works.
+jal uses a 20-bit signed immediate for the jump destination, while jalr uses a register plus 12-bit signed offset in a similar way to the load and store instructions.

-jalr offsets are only ±2KiB, but you can combine jalr with lui to reach anywhere in 32-bit address space, or with auipc to reach any PC-relative address.
-See my previous coverage of auipc.
+jalr range is ±2KiB, but you can combine jalr with lui or auipc to reach any 32-bit address.

 Jump!